ibm-cloud-docs/cloud-infrastructure/p-p-faqs.md

 {: #bm-bare-metal-to-bare-metal-limitations}
 {: faq}

-For more information on limitations of the classic bare metal to classic bare metal migration, see [{{site.data.keyword.cloud}} classic bare metal to classic bare metal migration limitations](/docs/cloud-infrastructure?topic=cloud-infrastructure-p-p-migration-bare-metal-overview#p-p-migration-bare-metal-limitations).
+For more information about limitations of the classic bare metal to classic bare metal migration, see [{{site.data.keyword.cloud}} classic bare metal to classic bare metal migration limitations](/docs/cloud-infrastructure?topic=cloud-infrastructure-p-p-migration-bare-metal-overview#p-p-migration-bare-metal-limitations).

 ## What are supported operating systems for classic bare metal to classic bare metal migration?
 {: #bm-bare-metal-supported-operating-systems}
 {: faq}

-For more information on supported operating systems, see the [{{site.data.keyword.cloud}} classic bare metal to classic bare metal migration supported operating systems](/docs/cloud-infrastructure?topic=cloud-infrastructure-p-p-migration-bare-metal-overview#p-p-migration-bare-metal-supported-os).
+For more information about supported operating systems, see the [{{site.data.keyword.cloud}} classic bare metal to classic bare metal migration supported operating systems](/docs/cloud-infrastructure?topic=cloud-infrastructure-p-p-migration-bare-metal-overview#p-p-migration-bare-metal-supported-os).

 ## How does RackWare handle bare metal servers with NIC bonding?
 {: #bm-nic-bonding-supported}